Sicily

 buildings situated in the province of Agrigento, to the south of the

-island, whose construction started about 580 BC.
+island, whose construction began in approximately 580 BC.
 This area, of undeniable

 historical interest, includes an archaeological park as well as more